 > ACADEMICS > Grades 5 through 12 > Afternoon Program

 Having an indoor pool, several gyms and outside field space, the school provides opportunities for every student to participate in a variety of sports on a regular basis.
 In addition to regular physical education classes and extracurricular activities the school frequently competes with public and private schools in the area.
-Typical sports teams include Soccer, Volleyball, Basketball, Tennis and Swimming.
+Typical sports teams include Soccer, Volleyball, Basketball, Cross-Country, Track&Field, Tennis and Swimming.
 Students participating in the Athletic Program work toward individual goals and in the direction of physical awareness, mental determination, social cooperation, respect and fairness.
 Throughout their development, the sports experience prepares the student to understand life’s many challenges.
 With the support of family and friends, our Sports Program encourages a lifetime obligation to promote physical health and wellbeing.

 Yes.
 The German School has libraries in the Elementary School building as well as in the Upper School building including a library for preschoolers.
 Together, these libraries dispose of about 36,000 books, CDs, DVDs etc. in German, English and other foreign languages.
 The Elementary School library has the largest collection of German language youth literature in North America.